schumar/ESP_BaPoTeSta/docs/Manual.md

 or, if you want to plug in some other power source:

-* 2 more pin headers
+* 2 additional pin headers

 ### Sensors